-Adobe uses the information collected about the eBook you have opened in Adobe Digital Editions software to ensure it is being viewed in accordance with the type of DRM license that accompanies that eBook.
-The type of license is determined by the eBook provider.
+Adobe uses the information collected about the eBook you have opened in Adobe Digital Editions software to ensure that it is being viewed in accordance with the type of DRM licence that accompanies that eBook.
+The type of licence is determined by the eBook provider.
 For more information on how each piece of data is used, please see above.

 What information does Adobe share?

 Adobe does not share any personally identifiable information.
 Adobe may share anonymous aggregated information with eBook providers to enable billing under the applicable pricing model.